 When an aging parent or family member reaches the point where the house needs to go, the selling process is usually the smallest part of the challenge.
 The conversation around it, the logistics of clearing out decades of belongings, the family dynamics, the emotional weight of the property — those are often harder than the transaction itself.
-This page is for families in Kansas City who are trying to figure out how to handle it well.
+If your family is working through this right now, this page covers what to actually expect.

 Why Helping a Senior Sell Is Different